NHLPA All-Canadians (2010-2013)

-Supported by an extensive collection of online videos – the NHLPA All-Canadians program extends into communities across the country through both regional camps designed for players of all abilities, as well as the National Mentorship Camp designed for Canada’s best bantam aged players.
-These programs deliver life changing experiences that teach young hockey players how to become an “All-Canadian” – which is a true leader both on the ice, and in everyday life.// Visit AllCanadians.com
+Supported by an extensive collection of online videos and digital resources at Allcanadians.com – the NHLPA All-Canadians program extended into communities across the country through both regional camps designed for players of all abilities, as well as the National Mentorship Camp designed for Canada’s top bantam aged players.
+These programs delivered life changing experiences that taught young hockey players how to become an “All-Canadian” –a true leader both on the ice, and in everyday life.

 Recent Stories// See All